mattbarington/FreeBSD-Messaround/asgn3/README.md

    This can be accomplished with `pkg install gcc`, and following the instructions.
 You likely have to first enter root user via `su -` to perform an install.

  - **Compile**  - `make benchmark` will compile the stress.cpp into an the executable `benchmark`.
+This also attempts install gcc if it is absent from the system.

  - **Run Benchmark** - The benchmark will prompt you to enter some number of megabytes (MB).
+You can enter `0` and the benchmark will attempt to calculate the goldilox amount to use but not overfill swap space.
+Please use `0` unless swap space overflows or remains untouched (the calculation is static and therefore can't account for other prexisting memory allocations on your VM).
 The benchmark will allocate a vector that spans that many MBs, and then access in 3 different ways:

      + Single Page Access - accesses random elements of the vector that span less than one page, reducing paging out.

       + Cache Ideal Access - accesses the 0th element of the vector exclusively.
-This reduces paging out, and encourage idea cache utilization.
+This reduces paging out, and encourage ideal cache utilization.

       + Page Thrashing - accesses vector elements at random.
 This eliminates all locality, and forces page faults to occur.

-     We decided to let you enter some size of memory to operate over because we do not know the size of your VM's allocated memory.
      We find that entering the size of your allocated base memory works well.
-Since some of the memory is wired with kernel pages, some of the allocated vector must live in swap space.
+Since some of the memory is wired with kernel pages, some of the allocated vector will have to live in swap space.
+We included variable entry incase the default calculation is inoptimal for the grader's VM.